-Snapchat: From an idea at Stanford to a planned IPO
+Snapchat: From an idea at Stanford to Southern California’s biggest-ever IPO

 Conceived six years ago by Stanford University fraternity brothers as a silly online service to send photos that would disappear without saving, Snapchat has become a force in technology, advertising and entertainment.
 Here’s a look at how.
-The Los Angeles-based privately held firm behind the app, Snap Inc., is expected to hold an initial public offering of its stock before the end of March.
+Snap, the Los Angeles-based firm behind the app, joined the New York Stock Exchange March 2 after a record initial public offering of its stock.

 A contested foundation